 There is also a ledge behind Ellinjaa Falls which you can climb onto to sit behind the falls.

-12. Nandroya Falls
+13. Nandroya Falls

 Nandroya Falls is located in the Wooroonooran National Park, approximately 1 hour and 20 minutes from Cairns CBD.
 After a very scenic 40-minute walk through parts of the oldest rainforest in the world, there's a large clearing with an impressive 50-meter spouting waterfall.
-Nandroya also has a lower, wider level where you can swim or snap some photos.

-13. Silver Creek Falls
+14. Silver Creek Falls

 Silver Creek Falls isn't the most spectacular out of all these epic Cairns waterfalls.
-However, I'll include it on the list because you'll get to see if it if you visit Nandroya Falls.
+However, I'll include it on the list because you'll get to see it if you visit Nandroya Falls.

 Hikers will find Silver Creek Falls roughly halfway on the Nandroya Falls trail.
 It's a small waterfall flowing from Silver Creek and plunging into a small, shallow freshwater pool.